 - Asset protection

 We provide valuable assistance and advice for individuals and families during that difficult time after death when the probate and estate administration process may occur.
 We serve the towns of Southwest Montana including Bozeman, Big Sky, Big Timber, Ennis, Livingston, Gardner, and Three Forks.
 Contact Us today to learn how we can help you.

-Our Bozeman attorneys will take the time to meet with you, listen to your individual needs, and adopt estate planning measures specific to your situation.
+Our Bozeman probate attorneys will take the time to meet with you, listen to your individual needs, and adopt estate planning measures specific to your situation.
 Through the drafting of legal documents, including Wills and Powers of Attorney, we help you feel comfortable and secure in some of the most important decisions you will make in your life.